-v.
-County of Orange, the Court found no evidence that allowing prisoners access to an adjacent "Inmate Programming Building" would impose undue financial or administrative burdens.
-142 As with the "fundamental alteration" defense, the determination of whether a modification will cause undue financial or administrative burden is very dependent on the facts of a given case, and courts will look closely to the specific circumstances surrounding your situation.
-143
+The DOJ seems to believe that the undue burden test is hard for a prison to pass-that it would apply only in "the most unusual cases."
+While some courts (as in Onishea and Spurlock) may allow defendant prisons to pass the test in situations the DOJ would not consider unusual, others are requiring more than "administrative or fiscal convenience" to segregate services under Title II.
+139 For example, in Pierce v.
+County of Orange, the court found no evidence that allowing incarcerated people access to an adjacent "Inmate Programming Building" would impose undue financial or administrative burdens.
+48 with the "fundamental alteration" defense, the determination of whether a modification will cause undue financial or administrative burden is very dependent on the facts of a given case, and courts will look closely to the specific circumstances surrounding your situation.
+141